-On March 29, 2017, the operator of the Ajax Project, KGHM International ("KGHMI"), was notified by the British Columbia Environmental Assessment office ("EAO") that, as a result of the satisfactory completion of information and materials in response to issues raised by multiple stakeholders, and in fulfilment of the requirements related to Aboriginal and public consultation, it had lifted its suspension of the 180-day time limit for the application review.
-This suspension was originally requested by KGHMI to fulfill the requirements to the EAO's satisfaction.
+On March 29, 2017, the operator of the Ajax Project, KGHMI, was notified by the BCEAO that, as a result of the satisfactory completion of information and materials in response to issues raised by multiple stakeholders, and in fulfilment of the requirements related to Aboriginal and public consultation, it had lifted its suspension of the 180-day time limit for the application review.
+This suspension was originally requested by KGHMI to fulfill the requirements to the BCEAO's satisfaction.

-The EAO also informed that, going forward, the Canadian Environmental Assessment Agency ("Agency") and the EAO have agreed to seek a greater level of coordination and to prepare a joint assessment report.
-This coordinated approach is expected to streamline the process and provide greater certainty of process through the alignment of timelines, ensuring that both jurisdictions consider the same information and avoid duplication.
-Throughout the period, the Agency and the EAO have acted in coordination on the Ajax Project, cochairing a technical working group, participating in consultation with Aboriginal groups and coordinating public comment periods.
+The BCEAO also informed KGHMI that, going forward, the CEAA and the BCEAO have agreed to seek a greater level of coordination and to prepare a joint assessment report.
+This coordinated approach was expected to streamline the process and provide greater certainty of process through the alignment of timelines, ensuring that both jurisdictions consider the same information and avoid duplication.
+Throughout the period, the CEAA and the BCEAO have acted in coordination on the Ajax Project, co-chairing a technical working group, participating in consultation with Aboriginal groups and coordinating public comment periods.

 To provide the process certainty for the remainder of the EA and to ensure federal- provincial timeline alignment consistent with a coordinated process, the provincial review period was extended by an additional 110 days.
 Inclusive of the extension was a 30-day public comment period on the joint assessment report and any draft provincial EA Certificate conditions ending on October 10, 2017, as well as a 45-day period for provincial Ministers to make a decision as to whether to issue an EA Certificate for the Ajax Project.
-Hence the Application review phase concluded in mid-October 2017, and decisions from the provincial and federal governments are expected later in 2017 or early in 2018.
+Hence the Application review phase concluded in mid-October 2017.